tipsy-tips/Byaheng-SanPablo/README.md

 List any software, tools, or dependencies that users need to install before using your project.

+- Android Studio
-- Prerequisite 1
+- Dart
-- Prerequisite 2
+- Flutter
-- ...
+- Node.js
+- npm (Node Package Manager)

 ### Installation

 Provide step-by-step instructions on how to install and configure your project.

-1. Clone the repository: `git clone https://github.com/yourusername/yourproject.git`
+1. Clone the repository: `git clone https://github.com/obscuredx/ByahengSanPablo.git`
-2. Navigate to the project directory: `cd yourproject`
+2. Navigate to the project directory: `cd ByahengSanPablo`
 3. Install dependencies: `npm install`

 ## Usage